terra-money/docs/docs/develop/module-specifications/spec-market.md

 ## Concepts

-### Swap Fees

-Because Terra's price feed is derived from validator oracles, a delay exists between the price reported on-chain and the real-time price.

-The delay lasts around one minute (our oracle `VotePeriod` is 30 seconds), which is negligible for nearly all practical transactions.
-However, front-running attackers could take advantage of this delay and extract value from the network.

-To defend against this type of attack, the Market module enforces the following swap fees:

-- [**Tobin tax**](#tobintax) for spot-converting Terra<>Terra swaps

-  For example, assume that the current Tobin tax for KRT is 0.35%, the oracle reports that the Luna<>SDT exchange rate is 10 and the Luna<>KRT exchange rate is 10,000.
-Swapping 1 SDT would return 0.1 Luna, which is 1,000 KRT.
-After the Tobin tax is applied, you will have 996.5 KRT (0.35% of 1,000 is 3.5), a better rate than any retail currency exchange and remittance[^1].

-[^1]: Initially, the Terra blockchain maintained a policy for zero-fee swaps.
-However, to prevent front-running attackers from exploiting the exchange-rate latency and profiting at the expense of users, the Tobin tax was implemented.
-For more information, see ["On swap fees: the greedy and the wise"](https://medium.com/terra-money/on-swap-fees-the-greedy-and-the-wise-b967f0c8914e).

-- [**Minimum spread**](#minspread) for Terra<>Luna swaps

-  The minimum spread is 0.5%.
-Using the same exchange rates as above, swapping 1 SDT will return 995 KRT worth of Luna (0.5% of 1000 is 5, which is taken as the swap fee).
-If you reverse the direction of the swap, 1 Luna would return 9.95 SDT (0.5% of 10 is 0.05), or 9,950 KRT (0.5% of 10,000 = 50).

 ### Market Making Algorithm

 Terra uses a Constant Product market-making algorithm to ensure liquidity for Terra<>Luna swaps. [^2]